petesharum/intro-to-react/exercises/02-create-a-component/INSTRUCTIONS.md

-# Exercise 2: Create a component
+# Exercise 2: Create a Component

 Currently our app is rendering a simple `h1` element.
 React's strength is in its ability to group these elements, along with style and behavior, into components.
 If elements like `h1` are atoms, components can be thought of as molecules, and even sometimes complex organisms.